 Their beaks are rounded, their toenails are not sharp enough to cause harm, and nearly all domesticated breeds do not possess the ability to even attempt to flee by flying away.

-Ducks allowed to free range (like my flock) are even more vulnerable to predators.
-While there are means to help keep ducks safe from predators while free ranging, they are not foolproof and you should expect to occasionally lose a bird.
+Ducks allowed to free-range (like my flock) are even more vulnerable to predators.
+While there are means to help keep ducks safe from predators while free-ranging, they are not foolproof, and you should expect to lose a bird occasionally.

-Securing the duck house or coop and run successfully and requires knowing exactly what type of predator is going to be trying to get in.
+Securing the duck house or coop and running successfully requires knowing exactly what type of predator will be trying to get in.
 Odds are, you will be facing multiple duck predators in search of an easy meal.